-Dynamic C 9 introduced differences highlighting when displaying to the screen: each time you single step in C or assembly changed data is highlighted in reverse video in the Memory Dump window.
+Dynamic C highlights differences when displaying to the screen: each time you single step in C or assembly changed data is highlighted in reverse video in the Memory Dump window.
 (This is also true for the Stack and Register windows.)